rana-abhishek/nayan-blog/source/_posts/Applying-Proguard-in-an-android-application.md

 ---
-title: Applying Proguard in an android application
+title: How to apply Proguard in an android application (Code obfuscation, shrinking, optimization)
 date: 2020-07-27 18:40:48
 author: Diwakar Singh
 category: Android